topmonks/defi-puzzle/README.md

 # DeFi Puzzle
-Lets users create advanced financial products such as fixed-term futures contracts with the DeFi qualities of decentralization, trustlessness & no counterparty risk.
+Lets users create advanced financial products such as leveraged positions by combining their existing money market (eg. Compound) positions.

-Idea conceived & first commits done at ETHBerlinZwei (https://github.com/ethberlinzwei).
+*App submitted as a part of Kyber virtual hackathon is for simulation purposes only.*

 ## Motivation: The Missing Piece of the Puzzle
 What we have:
-* Decentralised money market (Compound)
+* Decentralised money markets (Compound, dYdX…)
 * Decentralized exchanges (DeversiFi, Uniswap…)
-* Trustless stablecoin (DAI)
+* Trust-minimized stablecoin (DAI)
 * Brokerless margin trading within predefined limits (dYdX, bZx…)

 What we miss:
-* Brokerless advanced financial products, e.g. fixed-term futures with user-defined parameters.
-Futures are one of the most popular instruments among traders and are one of the reasons why centralised, custodial exchanges like BitMEX are so popular.
-If we could create futures as a DeFi product, the systemic risk of custodial exchanges could be lowered.
+* Brokerless advanced financial products, e.g. perpetual swaps with user-defined parameters.
+Perpetual swaps are one of the most popular instruments among traders and are one of the reasons why centralised, custodial exchanges like BitMEX are so popular.
+If we could create such financial products as a DeFi product, the systemic risk of custodial exchanges could be lowered.

 ## The Idea
-Advanced products like futures can be constructed by bundling long and short tokens of various nominal amounts and asset types.
+Advanced products like perpetual swaps can be constructed by bundling long and short tokens of various nominal amounts and asset types.
 Simple example:
-* Assume ETH price of $100/ETH
+* Assume ETH price of $150
-* Bundle of {1 long ETH + 50 short DAI} => leveraged long position
+* Bundle of {1 long ETH + 75 short DAI} => leveraged long position
-* Net value of such position is $50 (+100-50)
+* Net value of such position is $750 (+150-75)
-* For price of 1 ETH, user can buy 2 such positions
+* For the price of 1 ETH, user can buy 2 such positions

 Resulting financial product is a 2x leveraged long on ETH.

 ## Building Blocks for the DeFi Puzzle
 Long tokens:
 * Represent money market deposit
 * Accumulate positive interest over time
-* Long tokens are already working on top of Compound (https://compound.finance/ctokens)
+* Compound cTokens are essentialy long tokens (https://compound.finance/ctokens)
-* e.g. long DAI = lDAI
+* nomenclature: e.g. long DAI = L-DAI

 Short tokens:
 * Represent money market liability
 * Accumulate negative interest over time
-* e.g. short DAI = sDAI
+* nomenclature: e.g. short DAI = sDAI

-Timelock:
-* Required for fixed-term futures
-* Token bundles can be timelocked, adding a maturity to the resulting financial product

 ## Short Tokens ELI5
 What are they?